-NARUC urges each member of Congress to support continued funding for LIHWAP in FY24 appropriations requests to ensure continued critical federal water assistance to the most vulnerable to help them to pay for water service.
+NARUC urges each member of Congress to support continued funding for LIHWAP in FY2024 Labor/HHS/Education appropriations to ensure continued critical federal water assistance to the most vulnerable to help them to pay for water service.
+The recently introduced "Low-Income Water Access Act, legislation - sponsored by Representatives Dingell (D-MI), Tlaib (D-MI), and Rochester (D-DE), does just that - appropriating \$500 million to the Secretary of Health and Human Services for FY 2024.